Sheikh-H/VenTory-Inventory-Manager/README.md

 ## 🔐 Password Management

-VenTory uses Argon2 password hashing to protect user passwords.
+VenTory uses **Argon2** password hashing to protect user passwords.

 Users can change their password through their account settings.

-The application also includes a daily password system which can be used to reset an account when required.
+The application also includes a daily password system which can be used to authenticate a password-reset request.

+Daily passwords are generated for each business and periodically regenerated by the application.

-When an administrator resets a user's password, the account is marked as requiring a password change when the user next logs in.
+When a password is reset, the relevant account is marked as requiring a password reset.
+The user can then use the appropriate reset process to establish a new password.

+The daily password system is intended as a demonstration feature and should not be treated as a replacement for a production-grade password recovery system.

 ---